VigneshArjunRaj/IndexofMultipleDeprivationLondonMapping/README.md

    - **Description**: It evaluates the quality of the physical environment and living conditions, offering insights into urban development and infrastructure.
 A higher score indicates greater levels of living environment-related disadvantage.

 9. **Other Scores Widget**:
-   - **lsoa11nm, cypscore, asscore, gbscore, wbscore, indscore, outscore**: These are various other scores associated with specific regions (Brent 010E, Brent 021A, Brent 021B, Brent 021D in this context).
+   - **lsoa11nm, cypscore, asscore, gbscore, wbscore, indscore, outscore**: These are various other scores.
 Each score likely represents a different aspect or indicator relevant to the region.

 ## Contributing